- How much does it cost to become a doula?

 11. Does your program include postpartum doula training?

 No, our current training program is focused on birth doula certification.
-We are however in development on a postpartum curriculum, and anticipate availability sometime in 2016.
+We are however in development on a postpartum curriculum, and anticipate availability sometime in late 2017.

 12. I just signed up for the course, but didn’t receive any additional information.
 What do I do?